 That makes it a superb choice for recording video in 4K drones and action cameras, or burst photography in a DSLR.
 It's also a fine performer for phones and tablets thanks to strong 4KB performance of 9.3MB/s when reading and 4MB/s when writing these tiny files.

-It's a fantastic microSD card that's only held back by its high price of over 70p per GB.
+It's a fantastic microSD card that's only held back by its high price per GB.
 Unless you need these high speeds, you'll find better value elsewhere.

 3. SanDisk Ultra

 If you don't fancy going for SanDisk's top tier cards, its Ultra range also offers solid performance for much lower prices per GB - along with the option of stepping up to a capacious 256GB.

 In our CrystalDiskMark testing it managed sequential read speeds of 89MB/s - just a little shy of the 95MB/s SanDisk claims - though write speeds were a more modest 27MB/s.
 That's fine for recording full HD video, but falls a little short of what you'd require for quality 4K video recording.

 If you want to use the card in a phone or tablet (or a Nintendo Switch, for that matter) you'll probably be more concerned with the 4KB speeds, and this is where the SanDisk Ultra is more impressive, managing to read at 9.4MB/s and write at 2.4MB/s.
 That's not the very best out there, but it's better than most and very solid performance for a card this price.